day0market/pyalgotrader/docs/cta_strategy.md

 ## Modules

-CTAMainly by the policy module7Constitute part，As shown below：
+CTAMainly by the strategy module7Constitute part, As shown below：

-- base：DefinedCTAModule used in some of the basic settings，Such as engine type（Backtesting/Firm）、Back to the measurement mode（Kline/Tick）、Local single stop and a stop order status definitions（Waiting/Revoked/Triggered）。
+- base：DefinedCTAModule used in some of the basic settings, Such as engine type（Backtesting/Firm）、Back to the measurement mode（Kline/Tick）、Local single stop and a stop order status definitions（Waiting/Revoked/Triggered）.

-- template：DefinedCTAPolicy Template（It includes signal generation and delegate management）、CTAsignal（It is only responsible for signal generation）、Target position algorithm（Only responsible for delegated administration，It applies to split the giant commission，Reduce the cost impact）。
+- template：DefinedCTAPolicy Template（It includes signal generation and delegate management）、CTAsignal（It is only responsible for signal generation）、Target position algorithm（Only responsible for delegated administration, It applies to split the giant commission, Reduce the cost impact）.
-- strategies: The official providedctaPolicy Example，It contains double the average from the most basic strategy，To channel breakout type of strategy Bollinger Bands，To cross time cycle policy，Then the signal generation and delegated administration open to independent multi-signal strategy。(User-defined strategy can be placedstrategiesFolder run)
+- strategies: The official providedctaPolicy Example, It contains double the average from the most basic strategy, To channel breakout type of strategy Bollinger Bands, To cross time cycle strategy, Then the signal generation and delegated administration open to independent multi-signal strategy.
+(User-defined strategy can be placedstrategiesFolder run)
-- backesting：It includes backtesting engine and parameter optimization。Backtesting engine which defines the data load、Commissioned matching mechanism、Calculation and statistical indicators related to profitability、Results plotting other functions。
+- backesting：It includes backtesting engine and parameter optimization.
+Backtesting engine which defines the data load、Commissioned matching mechanism、Calculation and statistical indicators related to profitability、Results plotting other functions.
-- converter：It defines this level for the period of the species/Flat commission mode conversion module yesterday；For users of other species can also optional parameterslockLock mode switch to。
+- converter：It defines this level for the period of the species/Flat commission mode conversion module yesterday；For users of other species can also optional parameterslockLock mode switch to.
-- engine：DefinedCTAStrategy firm engine，These include：RQDataThe client initialization and loading data、Strategies and start initialization、PushTickSubscribe to the policy market、Hanging cancellation operation、Strategies such as stop and remove。
+- engine：DefinedCTAStrategy firm engine, These include：RQDataThe client initialization and loading data、Strategies and start initialization、PushTickSubscribe to the strategy market、Hanging cancellation operation、Strategies such as stop and remove.
-- ui：based onPyQt5ofGUIGraphics applications。
+- ui：based onPyQt5ofGUIGraphics applications.

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/cta_strategy/seix_elementos.png "enter image title here")